-These easy vegan tacos are made with crumbled and marinated tempeh for a satisfying alternative to meat.
-They’re full of bold and tangy chili lime flavor.
+These super easy tempeh tacos are made with crumbled and marinated tempeh for a satisfying alternative to meat.
+They have a bold, tangy flavor and are smothered in a creamy, cooling avocado dressing.

 It’s been a while since I made a tempeh recipe!
 These tangy vegan chili lime tempeh tacos are a great way to showcase one of my favorite plant proteins.
 They’re also fast and don’t require a lot of cooking—a priority in these hot and humid NYC summer days.